Learn About the Strike Zone Change from the Guardians' Analytics Expert & Enjoy a Game!

 Cost:

 $25 members; $35 non-members.
-Max. purchase of 2.
-Tickets include access to Guardians vs Red Sox game (lower box seats)
+Maximum purchase of 2.
+Tickets include access to the Guardians vs Red Sox game (lower box seats)

 To become a member, go to https://hcnortheastohio.clubs.harvard.edu/memsub.html.